valory-xyz/docs/docs/protocol/tokenomics.md

 ### Dev incentives page

-Developers can use this screen to review and claim the incentives of the agents and components you own.
+Developers can use this screen to review and claim the incentives of the agents and components they own.
 Note that you must be the owner of that component to use the functionalities in this page.

 <figure markdown>
 ![Tokenomics dev incentives](./images/tokenomics_dev_incentives.png){ align=left width=500 }
 </figure>

- Connect your wallet and indicate the ID and unit type (agent or component) that you wish to refer.
+ Connect your wallet and indicate the ID and unit type (agent or component) that you wish to refer to.
 Allowed actions:

 * **Check incentives.** Review the incentives you can currently claim for the specified agents or components.
 You can specify more than one agent or component in a single call.